iamhks/iamhks.github.io/content/about.md

   name = "Hugo Authors"
 +++

 Hey!
-My name is Hemant and I am from Nepal.
-I was brought up in Biratnagar, completed my schooling in Pokhara and attended high-school in Siliguri.
-I was fortunate enough to get into National Institute of Technology Warangal which is where I am pursuing my Bacholer's in Computer Science and Engineering.
-I chose to major in CSE because exploring the meaningful impact of technology is something that excites me to the core!
+I’m Hemant, an Engineering student at National Institute of Technology Warangal.
+I am fascinated by the intersection between humans and computers i.e, I am majoring in Computer Science and Engineering (CSE), and am passionate about finding new ways to use computing to maximize social impact.
+I’m an effective communicator, a productive team member, and a smart leader.
+Exploring the meaningful impact of technology is something that excites me to the core!

 I also run [The Mind's Chatter](https://www.themindschatter.com) where I write articles on "Life" as a whole.